usmanovs/Salesforce-Interview-Handbook/questions/Alex.md

 > Should a candidate tell you that they have a job offer? </p>

-Yes, absolutely.
+Yes, **absolutely**.
 There is no reason to hide something like this.
 If anything, it lets me know you are:
 1. Good enough at what you do for someone to extend you an offer, and;
 2. Are likely not happy with the offer, which allows me to probe into how I can potentially offer a better solution.